Jane-Coding/Yoga-lesson-builder/README.md

 3. Lesson page:
    - upload lesson from data base
    - control button to start lesson and pause
-   - timer is set to 1 min to switch to next pose
+   - timer is set to 1 min for one pose
+   - sound notification indicates to switch to next pose
    - after lesson is over show congratulation message and redirect to Home page

 4. Layout: